getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 &nbsp;
 ## Syntax

 Queries are constructed using a `key:value` pattern, with an optional raw search at the end.
-Each `key:value` pair is a `token`, except the optional raw search.
-The optional raw search is itself a `token`.
+Each `key:value` pair is a `token` and the optional raw search is itself a `token`.
+The Sentry SDKs treat the `key:value` pair `token` as a search on an issue or event property.
+The SDKs treat the optional raw search `token` as a message separated by whitespace, which is used to search on event titles/messages.

 For example:

 ```
 is:resolved user.username:"Jane Doe" server:web-8 example error